thingsSDK/guides.thingssdk.com/README.md

 # Introduction to thingsSDK

-__thingsSDK__ is a set tools for web developers to create internet-enabled hardware projects.
+__thingsSDK__ is a set of tools for web developers to create internet-enabled hardware projects.

 thingsSDK reduces the friction to start a project by providing tools such as: